-If you’re dealing with tantrums at bedtime, it could be because your toddlers’ body clock is out of sync.
-Like a bad case of jet lag, if your little one is taking more than 30 minutes to get to sleep, it’s a clear sign his internal clock isn’t recognising it’s time for bed (even if yours is exhausted!)
+If you’re dealing with tantrums at bedtime and their normal sleep routine isn't working, it could be because your toddlers’ body clock is out of sync.
+Like a bad case of jet lag, if your little one is taking more than 30 minutes to get to sleep, it’s a clear sign his internal clock isn’t recognising it’s time for bed (even if yours is exhausted!).

 “The way your child’s body clock works depends partly on genetics: some of us have a tendency to be ‘morning people’ and some of us have a tendency to be ‘night owls’” explains sleep expert Dr Monique.
-But even the sleepiest night owls can struggle to nod off and this is down to the cells deep inside our brains, regulated by a hormone called melatonin.
+But even the sleepiest night owls can struggle to nod off.
+This is down to the cells deep inside our brains, regulated by a hormone called melatonin.

 The science of sleep